digitallawyer/openlegaldictionary/_definitions/drunk.md

 ---
 title: Drunk
 permalink: "/definitions/drunk.html"
-body: A person ls “drunk” wben be is so far under the Influence of liquor that hls passions are visibly excited or his judg-inent impaired, or when his brain is so far affected by potations of liquor that hls in-telligence, sense-perceptions, judgment, con-tinulty of thought or of Ideas, speech, and co-ordination of volition with muscular
+body: A person is “drunk” wben be is so far under the Influence of liquor that hls passions are visibly excited or his judg-inent impaired, or when his brain is so far affected by potations of liquor that hls in-telligence, sense-perceptions, judgment, con-tinulty of thought or of Ideas, speech, and co-ordination of volition with muscular